-In this guide, we’re going to run through the basics and show you an example in practice.
+In this guide, we’re going to answer the question, ‘what is options trading?’, run through the basics and show you an example in practice.
 You’ll learn to spot trends and reversals when to buy and more.

 Ready?
 Let’s get started!

 The dilemma that any trader faces when presented with a price chart to decide whether to enter the market or stay out.
 One may analyse and look at all kinds of information to form an opinion of what the market should do next.
 Using various means such as technical indicators or fundamentals to form an opinion, each trader still faces the challenge to commit money – to buy whatever the market represents, or to stay out.

 Image 1.1: Buying the market

 Let’s say, for example, that you decided to BUY the market at the arrow in the previous image, and the following happens: